plouc/nivo/README.md

 ##### Combining Pie legends

 You can combine different legends on a single pie, for example, you can have the value displayed on each pie slice plus a label outside it.
+Note that the `labelFn` of the `PieSliceLegends` is overridden in order to use data value instead of label.

 ```javascript
 import { Chart, Pie, PieRadialLegends, PieSliceLegends } from 'nivo';